tm-a-t/TGPy/README.md

    > python -m app
    ```

-5. For the first time, you'll have to log in with a confirmation code from Telegram
+5. For the first time, you'll need to log in with a confirmation code from Telegram

 # Credits